The meaning of altering consciousness

 Through all times and all over the world, people have sought to get high.
 Today it is part of most people’s lives.
 Getting high gives a break from work and routines and can give us freedom and community – it helps us.
 But everyone knows someone for whom alcohol and drugs no longer gives pleasure, only pain, shame and sadness.The use of substances has become a means of coping with everyday life.

-Getting high and why is an important book on a theme that in one form or another concerns us all.
+ON INTOXICATION is an important book on a theme that in one form or another concerns us all.
 It is easily read and therefore recommended for everyone.Forebygging.no, Norway

 ...elegantly formulated and thought provoking about getting high5/6, Aftenbladet, Norway

 (...) very informative, well-structured, he deals with both the use and abuse of alcohol and other drugs (...)
 I learned a great deal from 'On Intoxication', and I think other readers may also enjoy reading it.My criminal mind, Norway

 Some books have the power to make changes.
 Author Øystein Skjælaaen has written what can become such a book (...)
 'On Intoxication' is worth reading, even if you are not particularly into in getting high.
 Reading about intoxication in a social context is interesting in itselfSykepleien.no, Norway

 An engaging and courageous book about getting high, and being human. […] I am most impressed with Skjælaaens "from the inside" perspective.
 Here there is no distant scientist who views the others with judgmental moralism.Ragnhild Fjellro, Forskerforum, Norway